Azure/azure-rest-api-specs/specification/sql/resource-manager/readme.md

 These settings apply only when `--tag=package-composite-v1` is specified on the command line.

-This section contains the "composite-v1" set of APIs, which is composed from a selection of api-versions that will remain backwards compatible with "v1" clients such as .NET SDK Microsoft.Azure.Management.Sql version 1.x.
+This section contains the "composite-v1" set of APIs, which is composed from a selection of api-versions that will remain backwards compatible with "v1" clients such as .NET SDK Microsoft.Azure.Management.Sql version 1.12.0-preview and earlier.

 APIs must only be added to this section when the API is publicly available in at least 1 production region and at least 1 generated client has been tested end-to-end.